What is the future of email marketing?

 If you’ve wondered why you’ve gotten tons of emails from every company you’ve ever done business with telling you about changing privacy policies, it’s because of the GDPR.
 The General Data Protection Regulation went into effect on May 25th, 2018.
 We linked you to our blog post about it earlier in this article.

-Basically, any company that does business with those in the European Union (which includes 28 countries) must change their policy about what they do with consumers’ personal data.
+Basically, any company that does business with those in the European Union (which includes 28 countries) must change its policy about what they do with consumers’ personal data.
 If these consumers do not give permission to share their data, then you might have to remove them from your email list or other lists.

 The GDPR will have already been in action for almost a year at this point, so it’s not a policy that’s going to disappear.
 If you’re not already with compliance, 2019 will definitely be the year to do so.
 After all, you could be fined and face other legal trouble that could destroy your business if you don’t comply.